waimea-msmalley/300DTD-Assesment/docs/Design.md

 - Accessible for the colour-blind
 - Have good colours and fonts.

-Althought the main colour of my website is green, none of the website's funtionality is dependant on the colour, (for example, if you have selected something, it turns green and it's red if you haven't selected it) and therefore, the website's overall funtionality is not effected. as stated before, the colours and fonts in the interface work well together, and do not clash.
+Although the main colour of my website is green, none of the website's functionality is dependant on the colour, (for example, if you have selected something, it turns green and it's red if you haven't selected it) and therefore, the website's overall functionality is not effected. as stated before, the colours and fonts in the interface work well together, and do not clash.

 Final colour scheme